KishorKumar0/Digital-VLSI-SoC-Design-and-Planning/README.md

 </p>

 ---
-## Final step for RTL2GDS using tritinRoute and openSTA
+## Power Distribution Network and routing
 ### Lab steps to build power distribution network

 This section documents the process of generating the Power Distribution Network (PDN) and exploring its layout using the OpenLane flow.
 The PDN ensures stable power delivery to all parts of the circuit by distributing power (VDD) and ground (VSS) efficiently.